Warning labels worked for cigarettes. They could work for alcohol too

 In the U.S., the label on alcohol containers has remained unchanged since Congress first passed the Alcoholic Beverage Labeling Act more than 35 years ago.
 The label touches on the health concerns associated with drinking while pregnant, and concerns around drunk driving and operating machinery, but it shies away from citing a connection to cancer, despite the mounting evidence that there is no safe level of alcohol consumption.

 The design regulations for labels in the U.S. are equally lacking, stating only that the health warning statement “must appear in readily legible print” and “may appear on a front label, back label, or side label.”
-Hoben says the lack of specificity means that the warning “gets lost and camouflaged.”
+Hobin says the lack of specificity means that the warning “gets lost and camouflaged.”

 To date, the only country in the world with detailed regulations in place is Ireland.
 Starting in 2026, all alcohol products sold there will have to display warnings about cancer, liver disease, and the risks associated with drinking during pregnancy.
 Additionally, they’ll have to include information on the quantity of alcohol and number of calories contained in the product, and details of a website on alcohol and related harm.
 The regulations also specify details about the look and location of the warning, which is to be printed in bold, red, all-caps letters against a white background.
 The text must take up the greatest possible proportion of the surface dedicated for the warning label, and it must appear on the same side as the majority of other information on the container.